Endemic goitre

-Endemic goiter is a type of goitre that is associated with dietary iodine deficiency.
+Endemic goitre is a type of goitre that is associated with dietary iodine deficiency.

 Cause

-Some inland areas where soil and water lacks in iodine compounds and consumption of marine foods is low are known for higher incidence of goitre.
+Some inland areas, where soil and water lacks iodine compounds and consumption of marine foods is low, are known for higher incidence of goitre.
 In such areas goitre is said to be "endemic".

 Prevention

-This type of goiter is easily preventable.
+This type of goitre is easily preventable.
 In most developed countries regulations have been put into force by health policy institutions requiring salt, flour or water to be fortified with iodine.

 Treatment

-Treatment of endemic goiter is medical with iodine and thyroxine preparations.
-Surgery is only necessary in cases where complicated by significant compression of nearby structures.
+Treatment of endemic goitre is medical with iodine and thyroxine preparations.
+Surgery is only necessary in cases that are complicated by significant compression of nearby structures.